-The new thrilling mystery sci-fi drama series (streaming on ABC and Amazon Prime Video) The Crossing looks very promising in the very first episode – when refugees wash up in a small fishing town in the Oregon coast.
+The Crossing, a brand-new gripping mystery science fiction drama series (streaming on ABC and Amazon Prime Video), looks very promising in the very first episode when refugees wash ashore in a tiny fishing hamlet on the Oregon coast.

-Scores have died but as per the survivors they have come from the future when America is at some war, and the war they are referring is 180 years in the future.
+Scores have died, but as per the survivors, they have come from the future when America is at some war, and the war they are referring to is 180 years in the future.

 Watch the Trailer – The Crossing

-The Crossing in its first episode has made it clear that the refugees are from a different time, but somehow it’s not very much clear who are behind the future holocaust; hopefully the next episode will bring some clarity.
+The Crossing in its first episode has made it clear that the refugees are from a different time, but somehow it’s not very clear who is behind the future holocaust; hopefully, the next episode will bring some clarity.

 TV Series: “The Crossing” on ABC, 11 episodes (pilot)

 Genre: Science-Fiction, Action & Adventure, Drama

 Cast: Steve Zahn, Natalie Martinez, Sandrine Holt, Georgina Haig, Tommy Bastow, Rob Campbell, Rick Gomez, Marcuis W. Harris, Grant Harvey, Jay Karnes, Simone Kessell, Kelley Missal, Luc Roderique, Bailey Skodje.